jolie/docs/web/architectural-composition/dynamic_embedding.md

 Let us consider a specification of a service that allows clients to start a timed-counter.
 The counter sends back to its invoker the value of an incremental count every second.

-First, we implement the specification as an embeddeder with a `concurrent` behaviour, statically embedding a counter service.
+First, we implement the specification as an embedder with a `concurrent` behaviour, statically embedding a counter service.
 A new instance of the embedder is created each time a new client invokes the `startNewCounter` operation, but still the embedded service `CounterService` is instanced only once and it is shared among all instances of the embedder.

 ```jolie
 /*